Jonorusc/Live-streaming-Platform/README.md

-Ì'm still building this project, so I'll update this README as I go along.`
+`I'm still building this project, so I'll update this README as I go along.`